 Whole life insurance policies are also eligible to receive dividend payments from the company.
-The size of these payments are determined based on the age of the contract, size of the death benefit, and cash surrender value of the policy.
-They are also determined by the insurance companies profits and experience with rates of death of policy holders.
+The size of these payments is determined based on the age of the contract, the size of the death benefit, and cash surrender value of the policy.
+They are also determined by the insurance companies profits and experience with rates of death of policyholders.

 All else being equal, the more cash value a whole life insurance contract contains, the higher the dividend payment received by the owner.